NotYuSheng/RocketGameCorner/README.md

-"# RocketGameCorner"

-IDP 2022
+# RocketGameCorner

+Introduction to Design Project 2022 Part 1 Web Programming

+## Usage
-Create your clone in the using this command git clone https://github.com/NotYuSheng/RocketGameCorner.git in the following directory: tomcat/webapps/
+Create a clone using this command git clone https://github.com/NotYuSheng/RocketGameCorner.git in the following directory: tomcat/webapps/

 Remember to compile all the java servlet file